oceanbase/oblogclient/docs/quickstart/logproxy-client-tutorial.md

 The received log records are parsed to `LogMessage` in the client handler, you can see [LogMessage doc](../formats/logmessage.md) for more details.

+To get a full example, you can check the [LogProxyClientTest.java](../../oblogclient-logproxy/src/test/java/com/oceanbase/clogproxy/client/LogProxyClientTest.java).

 ### SSL Encryption

 If SSL verification is enabled at LogProxy, you should instance a LogProxyClient with [SslContext](https://netty.io/4.1/api/io/netty/handler/ssl/SslContext.html).
 For example: